ModusCreateOrg/devops-infra-demo/README.md

 ### Packer

 Run `packer/bin/pack.sh` to initiate a Packer run.
 This will provision a machine on EC2, configure it using Ansible, and scan it using OpenSCAP.
 The results from the scan will end up in `packer/build`.

+### Vagrant

+In order to make developing the Ansible playbooks faster, a Vagrantfile is provided to provision a VM locally.

+Install [Vagrant](https://www.vagrantup.com/).
+Change directory into `packer` and do a `vagrant up`.
+You can add or edit Ansible playbooks and support scripts then re-run the provisioning with `vagrant provision` to refine the remediations.
+This is more efficient that re-running packer and baking new AMIs for every change.

+### Jenkins

+A `Jenkinsfile` is provided that will make Jenkins execute a packer run on every commit.
+In order for Jenkins to do this, it needs to have AWS credentials set up, preferably through an IAM role, granting full control of EC2 resources in that account.
+Packer needs this in order to create AMIs, key pairs, etc. This could be pared down further through some careful logging and role work.